Submit

 Company hunted otters for their fur.
 The colony was never very profitable,

 because of the costs of transportation.
-At the instigation

 of U.S. Secretary of State William Seward, the United States Senate